CT Scan Guided Planning for Dental Implant Surgery

 Diagnostic CT Scan

 Diagnostic CT scans can be completed right in the comfort of our office.
 It is fast, safe, and very comfortable.
 First, a special splint with radiographic markers is made before taking the CT scan.
 This splint is placed in the patient’s mouth while the CT scan is being obtained to demonstrate the required position of the implant and aid the surgeon in treatment planning.
-The CT scan images with the markers already captured, will demonstrate precise position of the implants, exact size of the bone, as well as location and proximity of vital structures such as nerves and sinuses.
+The CT scan images with the markers already captured, will demonstrate the precise position of the implants, the exact size of the bone, as well as location and proximity of vital structures such as nerves and sinuses.
 A CT scan may also be done without the radiographic marker.
-In this case it can be used to measure existing bone and evaluate other structures in proximity.
+In this case, it can be used to measure existing bone and evaluate other structures in proximity.
 The radiographic marker (also known as CT prosthesis) provides additional references for the surgeon and the restorative dentist when planning the treatment.

 Three-Dimensional Treatment Planning

-Next the CT data is reconstructed into a 3-dimensional computer model.
-With a special software, the surgeon can now position the implants in the desired locations- all virtually.
+Next, the CT data is reconstructed into a 3-dimensional computer model.
+With special software, the surgeon can now position the implants in the desired locations- all virtually.
 The correct width and length of the implants are selected to assure safe placement with respect to surrounding nerves and sinuses.
 This 3-dimensional model can be easily shared with the restorative dentist to make sure they are positioned with precision for the support of future prosthesis.

 The computer dental implant work-up is then used to fabricate plastic surgical guides which will allow the surgeon to place the implants according to the 3-dimensional virtual work-up.
-The surgical guides are made to fit patient’s mouth with precision, therefore allowing the surgeon to position the implants exactly as planned.
+The surgical guides are made to fit the patient’s mouth with precision, therefore allowing the surgeon to position the implants exactly as planned.